samuelpuliafito/newgrubstreet/content/about/index.md

 *Updated January 27, 2021*

 [^1]: The research on this point is significant and not new.
-See https://www.nngroup.com/articles/how-users-read-on-the-web/
+See e.g. https://www.nngroup.com/articles/how-users-read-on-the-web/

 [papermod link]: https://git.io/hugopapermod
 [hugo link]: https://gohugo.io/